 4. Prep for Your Goals (and don’t compromise)

-Food prepping may also the reason so many people fail to reach their fitness goals.
-It’s time consuming and you have to plan ahead – which isn’t how I live my life.
+Food prepping may also be the reason so many people fail to reach their fitness goals.
+It’s time-consuming and you have to plan ahead – which isn’t how I live my life.
 So the prepping part of the journey is the hardest part for me, but it’s so important.
-It may be time consuming at first but it gets easier.
+It may be time-consuming at first but it gets easier.
 In the past I “wasted” a lot of time in the kitchen making meals without a plan; this planning thing is paying off with more time with my family and less time in the kitchen on a daily basis.
 Everything is ready to go.
 No other options.
 No compromising your goal.

 5. Work with your Goal in Mind (don’t counteract)

 Visible abs are associated with low body fat.
 Since my goal is to get shredded abs, I need to lose body fat while maintaining muscle mass.
 I worked with my diet coach and my trainer to figure out how much weight I needed to lose to achieve this.
 The more muscle I have, the more fat I burn.